 The best option for the world we live in, is for good guys to be well-trained and well-armed with weapons equal to those being used against them.

 It’s not a perfect solution, but that’s the world we live in.

 The only other option is an unarmed population and a lot more dead bodies.

 If the truly evil people of the world don’t fear resistance, thieves will be bolder breaking into houses.
 Instances of terrorists opening fire in shopping malls, music festivals and other public gatherings will skyrocket.
-Extremist nut-bags will be far more willing to rape, torture, enslave, murder, and forcibly convert our sons and daughters.
-Enemy states will likely take the fight to our shores (the main factor in Japan deciding not to invade the United States during WWII was a well-armed American population).
-Corrupt governments will go unchecked, freely and fearlessly inserting themselves into every aspect our lives – self-determination, freedom of speech, religion, and assembly will all be a thing of the past.
-Antifa rioters will… well, yeah, it’ll pretty much be business as usual for those losers.
+Extremist nut-bags will be far more willing to rape, torture, enslave, murder and forcibly convert our sons and daughters.
+Enemy states will take the fight to our shores (the main factor in Japan deciding not to invade the United States during WWII was a well-armed population).
+Corrupt governments will go unchecked, freely and fearlessly inserting themselves into every aspect our lives – self-determination, freedom of speech, religion and assembly will all be a thing of the past.

 Basically, all of things that suck now will get exponentially worse if we take guns out of the hands of good men and women.

 We don’t need gun control.
 We need self-control.
-We need a population that understands the value and sanctity of human life.
+We need a society that understands the value and sanctity of human life.